 Plan on cooking the roast for at least five hours on High, or 10 hours on Low.
 The meat should be fall-apart tender.

-You’ll find the printable recipe card with complete directions and nutrition information at the end of the post.
+You’ll find the printable recipe card with measurements, complete instructions and nutrition information at the end of the post.

 - Boneless chuck beef roast and flour, salt and pepper for dredging, oil for searing the meat prior to putting it in the slow cooker.

 - Vegetables: You’ll need onion, carrots, celery, roasted red peppers, and tomato sauce.
 The vegetables and tomato sauce create the most perfect sauce for the tender beef.

 - Seasoning: Lots of fresh garlic, fresh parsley, oregano, basil, thyme, and bay leaf give this recipe so much flavor!